North Maluku: Colonial era

 Portugal helped Hairun conquer the Jailolo kingdom in 1551, reducing it to a Ternate vassal.
 However, because of the treatment of his brothers and himself caused deep resentment of Sultan Hairun.
 He tried to weaken the Portuguese positions in Maluku, sending expeditions to attack the partly Christianized Ambon Island.
 The actions of the Portuguese also caused anger among the people who backed the Sultan.
 In response, the Portuguese captain, Diogo Lopes de Mesquita invited Hairun for negotiations but murdered the sultan who entered the fort without his bodyguards.

 The assassination of Sultan Hairun incited the people of Ternate to expel Portugal.
 Even other parts of the Moluccas chose to support the leadership and struggle of the new Sultan Baabullah.
 The fortresses of Portugal throughout Maluku and the eastern regions of Indonesia were attacked.
 After five years of war, the Portuguese were expelled from northern Maluku in 1575.
 Under the leadership of Sultan Baabullah, the power of Ternate reached its peak.
 His area of influence stretched from North and Central Sulawesi in the west to the Papuan Islands in the east, from the southern Philippines in the north to the Lesser Sunda Islands in the south.
-The Bacan sultanate, whose ruler had temporarily been converted to Christianity, was also forced to yield.
+The Bacan Sultanate, whose ruler, Dom João Hairun, had converted to Christianity, was also forced to apostate and yield.
 However, the Portuguese held out in Ambon and established a fortress in Tidore in 1578, since the Tidorese Sultan Gapi Baguna began to fear Baabullah's ambitions.

 After the death of Sultan Baabullah, the sultanate began to weaken.
 The Spanish, who had united with Portugal in 1580, tried to regain control of Maluku by attacking Ternate via the Iberian base in Tidore.
 With Spain strengthening its position in the Philippines, Ternate formed an alliance with local Muslim lords in Mindanao to drive off the Spanish, but failed.
 Sultan Saidi Berkat defeated several invasion attempts, but was eventually captured by the Spaniards in 1606 and exiled to Manila.
 The Spanish-allied Tidore took over some Ternatan dependencies.